Tynker-Computer-Vision/TNK-M9-PRO-C70-SAS-BP/SA2/tutorial.md

 1. Check finger position

-* Check if the index finger and middle finger are up using if condition.
+* Check if the index finger and middle finger are up using the condition.

         ` if fingers[1] == 1 and fingers[2] == 1:`